NVC in the Workplace?

 This is not a great surprise given that organizations are full of humans and humans continue to have human needs when at work.
 Trust, respect and a sense of contribution, reinforced by expressions of appreciation might come first.
 Then growth, learning, autonomy and a sense of purpose are in hot pursuit.
 Clarity of expectations, sense of challenge, social connection, openness/transparency, communication, a sense of mattering, authenticity – even to the point of vulnerability….and empathy.

 A friend used to work at an organization where her team dreaded the weekly meetings – they said they were inefficient, a drag, a downer, a list of complaints without solutions and more tasks being put onto already packed to-do lists.
 My friend asked the team what they wanted to change about the meetings.
 Part of the change was to incorporate an extended period where anyone who wanted empathy got it.
-The meetings became a much-loved, even most-loved part of the week where people got to know each other better, put their heads together to come up with creative solutions, helped each other with overwhelm and task-sharing and so on.
+The meetings became a much-loved, even most-loved part, of the week.
+They became places where people got to know each other better, put their heads together to come up with creative solutions, helped each other with overwhelm and task-sharing and so on.
 Getting heard and met with acceptance even when you’re having a hard time – that’s a great platform from which to create and innovate!

 So, I say the skills, attitudes and awareness that grow through learning and practicing Nonviolent Communication have a place in the workplace.
 You might make changes to how you give voice to NVC at work.
 You might remove language that could be judged as “touchy-feely,” and yet still proceed in a way that acknowledges and responds skillfully to the fact of human emotion and need in the workplace.
 Observation becomes a tool in the workplace toolkit.
 Feelings awareness becomes a tool, as does needs awareness.
 Then there are the tools of requesting, offering, proposing, listening and self-connection…along with a host of supporting principles.